With some of the most stunning scenery in the UK the Snowdonia National Park is a superb place for walkers.

 |Foel Fras||9 miles (15 km)||Climb to the summit of Foel Fras on this challenging climb in the Carneddau mountain range in the Snowdonia National Park. |

-The walk starts from the town of LLanfairfechan and climbs towards Garreg Fawr along the North Wales Coast Path.
+The walk starts from the pretty seaside town of Llanfairfechan and climbs towards Garreg Fawr along the North Wales Coast Path.
 You continue to Pen Bryn Du before reaching the 770 m (2,526 ft) of Drum.
 From Drum you climb to Foel Fras with wonderful views down towards the pretty Llyn Anafon below.
 The summit of Foel Fras stands at 942 m (3,091 ft) making it one of the Welsh 3000s (mountains over 3000ft high).
 From the high pint there are wonderful views over Carneddau and the rest of Snowdonia.